-Missouri Southern State University prohibits the unlawful manufacture, distribution, dispensing, possession or use of illegal drugs by students and employees in the workplace, on University property, or as part of any University activity.
+Missouri Southern State University prohibits the unlawful manufacture, distribution, dispensing, possession, sale or use of illegal drugs by students and employees in the workplace, on University property, or as part of any University activity.
 The University will enforce federal and state drug laws.

-MSSU prohibits alcohol in the Residence Life area of campus.
-Students generally receive an administrative violation for possession of an alcoholic beverage with graduated fines for each subsequent violations.
+MSSU prohibits the possession, use, and sale of alcoholic beverages in the Residence Life area of campus.
+Students generally receive an administrative violation for possession of an alcoholic beverage with graduated fines for each subsequent violation.
 After three violations the student could be suspended from classes at the discretion of the Director of Student Conduct.
-The University Police Department enforces Missouri's underage drinking laws.
+The University enforces Missouri's underage drinking laws.
 Students who possess alcohol as a minor or supply intoxicants to minors can be arrested and charged through the Jasper County Prosecutor's Office.